 Stop a Database

-This section explains how to stop a database.
+This article explains how to stop a database.

 Stopping a database stops the main cluster and all worker clusters.